Lady Bird Deed: What is it and How it Works

 • West Virginia

 However , be aware that Medicaid recovery rules will vary by state, and as a result, the outcome is not always defined.
-Despite the benefits of a lady bird deed, it is used in very few states and thus is not that common.
-The reason for that is that title insurance companies are willing to insure title for property obtained through a lady bird deed.
+Despite the benefits of the deed, it is used in very few states and thus is not that common.
+The reason for that is that title insurance companies are willing to insure title for property obtained through this deed.

 Title insurance companies in other states are hesitant to insure such titles.
 This is because of the potential issues that can stem from such a title which would lead to costly legal action to rectify the problems.
 In addition to that, an uninsured title significantly lowers the property’s value, which is another reason why this type of deed is not popular in most states.